chadtopaz/computational-linear-algebra/README.md

 -   Organization around weekly blocks of material
 -   Substantial in-class small-group discussion

 To enable you to make easy and flexible use of the resources here, I have eliminated most of these elements from this public facing version of the course.
 Essentially, what I am providing here is a core dump of materials I use.
 The materials are linked throughout the various course units.
-Additionally, you can access the raw materials in this respository's subdirectories:
+Additionally, you can access the raw materials in this respository’s subdirectories:

 -   [/coursenotes](/coursenotes)
 -   [/demos](/demos)